220425-Reston-NET/Training-Code/Wk5-REST/Notes/Readme.md

 * Horrible for scaling the application
 * Impossible to develop backend and frontend separately

-# Service Oriented Architecture (SOA) Introduction
+# Service Oriented Architecture (SOA) Introduction0
 * A style of software design where services are provided to the other components by application components, through a communication protocol over a network
 * Intuitive definition: We are decoupling backend and frontend and a communication protocol (can be HTTP, HTTPS, SMTP, etc.) to communicate between the two entities via the internet
 ## What are Services?